Jibreal1997/VehicularEdgeComputing/README.md

 # VehicularEdgeComputing
-This repository consists of the implementations of 7 Vehicular Edge Computing Algorithms
+This repository consists of the implementations of 7 Vehicular Edge Computing Algorithms in Python.

+Note: Some of the algorithms require the user to have a free license for Gurobi solver, this is required to obtain the optimal values for certain variables.
+The free license can be obtained from https://www.gurobi.com/

 # Algorithm 1
 Paper: Computation Offloading and Resource Allocation For Cloud Assisted Mobile Edge Computing in Vehicular Networks